Application Requirements, Tuition, Dorm Availability

 Azekah team, 2018.
 Photo by: Benjamin Sitzman

-A Master of Arts Degree in Archaeology and Ancient Near Eastern Cultures from Tel Aviv University – without thesis
+Master of Arts (M.A.) in Ancient Israel Studies from Tel Aviv University

-1. A 15,500 USD fee, payable to the OSP, which includes two tutorial semesters, 8-10 field trips to archaeological sites such as Megiddo, and Ramat Rachel, medical insurance, student union membership, library access and student fees to the university.
+The total cost of the program includes four tutorial semesters + summer excavation, 8-6 field trips to archaeological sites such as Megiddo, and Masada, student union membership, library access and student fees to the university.

 DORM ROOM AVAILABILITY

-Students MUST state their dorm room request in the confirmation form as well as inform the program manager, Ms. Nadin Reshef, of their dorm room request.
+Students MUST state their dorm room request in the confirmation form as well as inform the program manager, Ms. Debora Menahem, of their dorm room request.